nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Ui.java`](../src/main/java/seedu/stask/ui/Ui.java)

-As you can see in Figure BLAH, our UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `DatedTaskListPanel`, `StatusBarFooter`, `UndatedTaskListPanel` etc. All these, including the `MainWindow` inherits from the abstract `UiPart` class and they can be loaded using the `UiPartLoader`.
+As you can see in Figure 4, our UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `DatedTaskListPanel`, `StatusBarFooter`, `UndatedTaskListPanel` etc. All these, including the `MainWindow` inherits from the abstract `UiPart` class and they can be loaded using the `UiPartLoader`.

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.<br>